 During the onsite phase of the audit, the auditor interviewed an investigator from the OIG.
-The investigator told the auditor that administrative investigations only move forward following the completion of criminal investigations.
-That investigation includes a review of all agency procedures to determine if the staff member followed all directives or if someone else failed to properly perform their duties, thus enabling an incarcerated individual or staff member to violate rules and commit an act of sexual misconduct.
+The investigator told the auditor that administrative investigations include a review of all agency procedures to determine if the staff member followed all directives or if someone else failed to properly perform their duties, thus enabling an incarcerated individual or staff member to violate rules and commit an act of sexual misconduct.
 All administrative investigations are reported in written reports and submitted to the OIG and the institution Warden.
-Based on this analysis, the auditor finds the facility in compliance with this provision.